thelfer/mfem-mgis/docs/source/commented_examples/commented_examples.rst

 Commented Examples
 ==================

-All the examples presented in this section can be found in the git repository: https://github.com/latug0/mfem-mgis-examples
+All the examples presented in this section can be found in the git repositories: https://github.com/latug0/mfem-mgis-examples and https://github.com/rprat-pro/mm-opera-hpc (developed as part of operaHPC project).

 .. contents::
     :depth: 1